Table of Contents

 Here’s how the grading works:

-2. Compare to the school’s minimum requirements: The mix of schools is compared to the minimum requirements set by the student’s school
+2. Compare to the school’s minimum requirements: The mix of colleges in a student's list is compared to the minimum requirements set by their school.
+These requirements ensure that students include an appropriate number of colleges in each category for a balanced and realistic application strategy.

 The grading system checks that a student’s list meets the required numbers in each category, and the grade is reduced if it falls short.